To capture the bounciest balls around

-Do: get some interesting objects to pour your balls over.
-Don’t: put them all on the same level – stack them on books or blocks of wood to add variety to the height in your image, otherwise you’ll have too much foreground and background.
+Get some interesting objects to pour your balls over, but don't put them all on the same level.
+Stack them on books or blocks of wood to add variety to the height in your image, otherwise you’ll have too much foreground and background.

 Make your images look more fun and exciting by putting a vibrant backdrop behind the shooting area.
 It doesn’t have to be a commercial backdrop; some coloured paper will be smooth and even-coloured enough to do the job.